RanMalah/Pet-Feeder/README.md

 Shimmy is hungry.
 And when he's hungry he thouches his food bowl and looks at me.
-So I figured, hes a big boy, he can feed himself!
+So I figured, he's a big boy, he can feed himself!

 <video src='/images/vid.mp4'>